 Special off-campus location for youth or adult camps

-The kitchen has a stainless steel island along with two refrigerators, two ovens, a dishwasher, three sinks and a range top.
+The kitchen has a stainless steel island along with two refrigerators, two ovens, a range top, a dishwasher, three sinks and a toaster.
+Plus, all the utensils, plates, dishes, pots & pans and other supplies are already there.
 Meals can be prepared by the group residing there, or the services of the University’s Dining or Catering departments can be requested.

 There are two lounges for dining, meetings and relaxation.
 These areas also have lounge chairs, a television, a fireplace and meeting room furniture.
 A washer and dryer are in the building.
 Outside features a fire pit, sand volleyball court, and a courtyard with patio furniture and a grill for cookouts.